 Female digital talents wanted for CARIAD Trainee Program

 With the A. Lovelace Traineeship, CARIAD is launching a 12-month program for young female digital talents, starting 1 October 2021.
 The newly designed curriculum is named after Ada Lovelace, who is considered the first-ever computer programmer.
-Applications for the traineeship are now open.

 As you probably know, women in the tech industry are still massively underrepresented.
 In the German IT industry, they account for around 17 percent of the workforce.
 We at CARIAD believe that diversity is a key to success.
 However, only around one in seven applications for a job in the German tech industry comes from a woman.

 We’re convinced that women can equally make a great contribution to our products and services in software development, IT security, STEM subjects, agile organizational development, artificial intelligence, blockchain and data analysis.
 This is the reason why we’re aiming our trainee program not only at tech talents in general, but also to female tech talents in particular.
 The world of progress and innovation in all its aspects needs to offer significantly more careers and opportunities for girls and women.